Active Learning of Driving Scenario Trajectories: Data

 \section{Data}

-The datasets used in this work are provided by Volvo Car Corporation (VCC), and consist of the geo information about the ego vehicle and its surroundings objects detected by ego car, including information about the road, etc. We extract and use the lateral and longitudinal road positions of the surrounding vehicles in order to obtain three different kinds of trajectories, namely \emph{left drive by}, \emph{right drive by} and \emph{cut in}.
-To keep the datasets as constant as possible the data is first split into (initially) annotated set, unlabeled set and test set.
-The small annotated set is used at the beginning of active learning to obtain an initial classification model to be used for investigation of query strategies.
+The datasets used in this work are provided by Volvo Cars Corporation (VCC).
+They are in time series format and contain information about objects surrounding the ego car.
+These objects correspond to other vehicles, which we refer to as target cars.
+We extract and use the lateral and longitudinal road positions of the surrounding vehicles in order to obtain three different kinds of trajectories, namely \emph{target car left drive by}, \emph{target car right drive by} and \emph{target car cut in}.
+For simplicity, we drop the word `target' from the scenario names and call them \emph{left drive by}, \emph{right drive by} and \emph{cut in}.
+Note that the framework we adopt in this study is generic and different types of scenarios could be added for a similar analysis.
+However, in this work we are particularly interested in AD functionality for congested traffic on the highway.
+Therefore, the previously mentioned trajectory types are of high importance for the test and release of the AD functionality in our case.

-Then some cut ins are removed to achieve the desired class distribution.
-The next step is to transform the time-series trajectories to a latent space wherein the temporal aspects are taken into account.
-After such an embedding, we sometimes call a trajectory a data point, as it is then shown by a vector.
+We begin by splitting each of the datasets into three parts: a initially annotated set, a unlabeled set and a test set.
+These sets can then be used to perform active learning experiments, as explained in Section \ref{sec:active-learning-paradigm}.
+Then, some of the cut ins are removed to achieve the desired class distribution.
+The next step is to transform the time series trajectories into a latent space, wherein the temporal aspects are taken into account.
+After such an embedding, we sometimes call a trajectory a data point, as it is then represented by a vector.
 The number of data points (trajectories) in each set for every class distribution can be seen in Table \ref{tab:data_set_size}, where $\alpha$ is the percentage of cut ins.
-Each set contains equal amount of left and right drive by data points.
-It is worth mentioning that when training the model via active learning, for testing we use the ground truth labels developed by VCC.
-Such labels are obtained using the domain knowledge.
+Each set contains an equal number of left and right drive by data points.
+Finally, it should be mentioned that our datasets were already manually labeled by VCC through expert domain knowledge.
+These ground truth labels allow us to easily evaluate our active learning framework.